GoogleCloudPlatform/java-docs-samples/firestore/README.md

 ## Tests
 Run all tests:

-Set the `GOOGLE_CLOUD_PROJECT` environment variable and run the command:
+Set the `PROJECT_ID` environment variable and run the command:
 ```
    mvn clean verify
 ```